cookieMr/containerSpringApp/README.md

 These commands can be merged into one command for ease of use.
-It is important to recompile the Spring Boot App with `mvn clean install` so that updated Jar file is picked up by `docker-compose` tool.
+It is important to recompile the Spring Boot App with `mvn clean install` so that updated Jar file will be picked up by `docker-compose` tool.
 ```
 docker-compose down && mvn clean install && docker-compose up
 ```